chinnisaimohan/CPU---Scheduling/README.md

 # CPU---Scheduling
-Using Cpp different mode of CPU scheduling algorithms are coded
+Using Cpp different mode of CPU scheduling algorithms are coded My project doesn't have frontend as I don't know Web devlopment.

-My PROJECT DOESN'T HAVE FRONTEND AS I DON'T KNOW HTML,CSS,JAVASCRIPT.

 Please accept as it's very difficult to learn web devlopment in 2-3 weeks.